Kingdom of Romania: Industrial development

-Despite the destruction provoked by the First World War, Romanian industry managed significant growth, as a result of new establishments and development of the older ones.
+Despite the destruction provoked by the First World War, Romanian industry proceeded to significantly grow, due to a result of new establishments and development of the older ones.
 The MALAXA industrial engineering and manufacturing company was established in 1921 by Romanian industrialist Nicolae Malaxa and dealt especially with rolling stock maintenance and manufacturing.
 It developed rapidly, and by 1930 Romania had managed to cease importing locomotives altogether, all required rolling stock being supplied by the local industry.
 Industrial facilities acquired along with the new provinces, such as the Reșița works, also contributed to the rapid development of Romanian heavy industry.
 Other important establishments were the Copșa Mică works, producing non-ferrous metals and the Romanian Optical Enterprise.
 Construction also developed, as great monuments like the Caraiman Cross (1928), Arcul de Triumf (1936), and the Mausoleum of Mărășești (1938) were erected.
 The oil industry was also greatly expanded, making Romania one of the top oil exporters by the late 1930s, which also attracted German and Italian interest.

 In 1938, Romania produced 6.6 million tons of crude oil, 284,000 tons of crude steel, 133,000 tons of pig iron, 510,000 tons of cement, and 289,000 tons of rolled steel.